Credit card agreement regulated by the consumer credit act 1974

 Letting you know about changes: We’ll give you not less than 30 days’ notice of any changes before they take effect.
 However, if a change benefits you, we may make it immediately (we will still notify you of the change).
 If you are unhappy with any change, you can close your Keebo Account by contacting us on firstname.lastname@example.org.

 If you do not do so, you will be deemed to have accepted the changes.

 Why might we change this agreement: We may change the rates and fees, introduce new rates and fees or update this agreement at any time because of:

-- the cost of providing the card and our services or we have good reason to expect that they will change;
+- changes to the cost of providing the card and our services, or of funding the provision of credit under the agreement, or we have good reason to expect that they will change;

 - where we’re changing the use of your card and our services;